 Emily is currently working towards her MBA in Leadership and Change at The College of St. Scholastica.

 Emily enjoys anything musical and caffeinated.
-She has been playing piano for 20 years, likes to find old records at estate/yard sales, and always has music playing wherever she goes.
-Coffee and Christmas are her favorite things, and wishes she could sing Christmas carols all year long.
+She has been playing piano for 21 years, likes to find old records at estate/yard sales, and always has music playing wherever she goes.
 Her growing book collection keeps her place nice and cluttered, and can't even let herself wander around a library for too long without taking home numerous books to add to her piles.

 Dr. Kelly Erickson is serving as Chair of the Department of Occupational Therapy in the rank of Associate Professor.
 She has been practicing as an occupational therapist for 20 years with practice focus in occupational performance, behavior management, and sensory processing across the lifespan.
 Her teaching roles include Basic Tenets in OT, Occupational Performance II: Integrated Capacities and Abilities, and Evidence-Based OT courses; previous courses included Foundations in OT, Psychosocial OT Biomechanics for Occupational Therapy Practice, Neurorehabilitation in Occupational Therapy Practice, and Level I Fieldwork On-Campus Clinic.
 Occupation as the core of evaluation, task analysis, and intervention processes is a consistent thread throughout her courses.